anujmahajan28/tp/README.md

 I’ve started with the basics—focusing on core recommended locators like getByRole, getByText, and getByLabel.
 I’m also learning how Playwright handles dynamic elements with auto-wait and retry logic.
 I’ve planned to finish this documentation in 2 days, with hands-on practice to better understand their usage.

 <img width="612" height="408" alt="image" src="https://github.com/user-attachments/assets/bffe75d0-0bcd-4ef4-9a75-4d793403c60a" />

+🐞 Bug Title

+[GREENLIGHT] [Auto Approval] Greenlight not auto-approved after reaching auto approval date when Informal

+⸻

+📝 Description

+In a Greenlight request where the Greenlight status is Submitted and marked as Informal, once the configured auto-approval date is reached, the system does not auto-approve the Greenlight as expected.
+This causes the workflow to remain stuck at the submitted stage.

+⸻

+🔁 Steps to Reproduce
+	1. Create a Greenlight Request and fill in required details.
+	2. Ensure the Greenlight status is set to Submitted.
+	3. Set the Greenlight Formal/Informal field to Informal.
+	4. Wait until the auto-approval date is reached.
+	5. Check the status of the Greenlight.

+⸻

+✅ Expected Result

+Once the auto-approval date is reached, the Greenlight should automatically transition to Approved, especially for Informal requests.

+⸻

+❌ Actual Result

+The Greenlight remains in Submitted status, and does not get auto-approved, even after the auto-approval date is reached.